UPPMAX/HPC-python/docs/interactive.rst

    - It is possible to run Python directly on the login (including ThinLinc) nodes.
    - *Only* be done for shorter jobs or jobs that do not use a lot of resources, as the login nodes can otherwise become slow for all users.
-   - If you want to work **interactively** with your code or data, you should start an **interactive session** if it requires much CPU or RAM.
+   - If you want to work **interactively** with your code or data like for plotting graphs or developing, you should start an **interactive session** if it requires much CPU or RAM.
    - If you rather will run a script which won't use any interactive user input while running, you can instead start a batch job, see last session.

 .. questions::